saikaushik0410/EncoderMotors/README.md

 Taking wheel encoder data from a single DC motor and measuring its rpm

-PID Control is added .
+PID Control is added -Taking input from serial monitor.